Sports News | Royals Create History at Fortress Boland Park, DSG Eliminated | LatestLY

 Super Giants will be ruing a season where luck has deserted them with Keshav Maharaj's team not finding form when they needed it most.

-Australian T20 World Cup winner Marcus Stoinis tried his best to make an impact with his maiden SA20 half-century off just 35 balls (4x4s, 2x6s).
+Australian T20 World Cup winner Marcus Stoinis tried his best to make an impact with his maiden Betway SA20 half-century off just 35 balls (4x4, 2x6).

 He finished unbeaten on 55 and partnered with Kane Williamson (45 off 36 balls) in a 53-run partnership to lift DSG to 143/7.